lauradegrazia/MuSeD_sexism_detection_videos/README.md

 # MuSeD: A Multimodal Spanish Dataset for Sexism Detection

-MuSeD is a new Multimodal Spanish dataset for Sexism Detection on social media videos.
+MuSeD is a Multimodal Spanish dataset for Sexism Detection on social media videos.

 Content is considered sexist in four main cases:
 * Stereotype: It attributes a set of properties that supposedly differentiate men and women, based on stereotypical beliefs;
 * Inequality: It asserts that gender inequalities no longer exist and that the feminist movement is marginalizing the position of men in society;
 * Discrimination: It discriminates against the LGBTQ+ community: